-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company had an accumulated deficit of \$5,363,522 and had a working capital of \$239.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company has an accumulated deficit of \$5,606,366 at February 28, 2021 and, as of that date, the Company had a working capital of \$667,179.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.